An Initiative of

 - Use of storytelling and public narrative to catalyze action

-- Capturing patient voices to inform care and health programs
+- Capturing community voices to inform care and health programs

 - Promising practices, lessons learned, and indicators of progress for sharing data and information, particularly in multi-institutional and multi-sector partnerships